The very best places to experience Día de Muertos in 2026!

 🔎 It might look as if Day of the Dead is a celebration of death but really it’s a celebration of life.
 Death in Mexico is seen as part of the cycle of life.

-🔎 Day of the Dead is joyful; it includes dancing, music, bright colours, family meals and street parties.
+🔎 Day of the Dead is joyful; it includes dancing, music, humour, bright colours, family meals and street parties.

-🔎 Día de los Muertos is celebrated differently around the country; in Yucatán for example, Día de Muertos is called Hanal Pixan and there are different traditions to observe.
+🔎 Día de Muertos is mainly celebrated in the central and southern regions of Mexico and it is celebrated differently around the country; in Yucatán for example, Día de Muertos is called Hanal Pixan and there are different traditions to observe.

 🔎 During Día de Muertos it is believed that the border between the world of the living and the spirits dissolves, allowing the dead to visit their loved ones back on earth for one night.

-🔎 There can be a lot of black-humour in the Day of the Dead celebrations – from the Catrinas (skeletons in fancy clothes) to the Posadas—silly poems about living people and how they died—you’ll find the Mexican take on death quite refreshing.
+🔎 There can be a lot of humour in the Day of the Dead celebrations – from the Catrinas (skeletons in fancy clothes) to the Posadas—silly poems about living people and how they died—you’ll find the Mexican take on death quite refreshing.

 🔎 Food plays an important role in Día de Muertos.
 The dead are left offerings of their favourite foods and the living gobble them up once the celebrations are over.

-🔎 Mexico City’s enormous Day of the Dead parade is actually not a traditional part of Día de los Muertos.
+🔎 Mexico City’s enormous Day of the Dead parade is actually not a traditional part of Día de Muertos.
 The James Bond movie, Spectre included a fictional parade in Mexico City and the response from visitors was overwhelming so the local government decided to incorporate it into their annual festivities.

 Book your trip asap to avoid disappointment.
-Accommodation in popular Día de los Muertos cities will be snapped up fast.
+Accommodation in popular Día de Muertos cities will be snapped up fast.

 Does Día de Muertos = Mexican Halloween?

 In some Mexican cities, you may see people dressing up in Halloween-style costumes and you may even see some trick-or-treat style candy being passed around.
 It probably depends on how much American influence there is in a particular city.
 Children may ask you, “me das mi calaverita?” – “can you give me my little skull?”
-They are referring to the day of the dead sugar skulls you’ll see at this time of year).
+They are referring to the Day of the Dead sugar skulls you’ll see at this time of year).

-Halloween is actually the modern descendant of the ancient Celtic festival of Samhain.
+👻 Halloween is actually the modern descendant of the ancient Celtic festival of Samhain.
 Children were disguised to protect them from malevolent spirits who were thought to return to our realm at this time of year.
-Día de los Muertos does not see the spirits as malevolent, rather they are seen as family members returning home.
+Día de los Muertos does not see the spirits as malevolent, rather they are family members returning home.

 Exploring festivals and celebrations in Mexico is a great way to educate children about Mexico and different cultures.
 Homeschooling families in Mexico can pick a different location every year.